Arts in Health Collaborative

 Sound Community Services is dedicated to educating, empowering, and creating opportunities for individuals with behavioral health and substance abuse diseases.
 The organization supports achievement of client centered, wellness focused services including: Clinical, Employment, Social Rehab, Residential, Community, Behavioral Health Homes, and Additional Partnering Programs.
 Sound Community Services utilizes art across programs to enhance wellness and recovery supports.
 The art of those they serve is exhibited year round at their New London location.

-The Light House (New London)
+The Light House (New London) and The Light House Homestead & Stables (Stonington)

 The Light House serves the needs of individuals with intellectual, physical, and developmental disabilities.
 Divided into three “campuses,” the broad range of programming includes two state-approved private schools, residential and transitional services, and state contracted adult services.
 Art therapy is part of the curriculum at The Learning Campus (behavioral and developmental services for ages 7 to 21) and The Life Campus (serving the needs of individuals with autism).
 The FRIENDS group uses improv techniques to help teens with autism develop social skills.
 The Community Campus day service program hosts artists as part of activities to prepare adults for work and/or community involvement.